Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 - Hide some red in them to make them a little duller.
 Most greens are too intense without some red in them.

 - Many times you can use gray in place of green.
-Mixing all three primaries together or using gray from the tube, experiment how many grays read as green once applied on the painting.
+Mixing all three primaries together or using gray from the tube, experiment with how many grays read as green once applied to the painting.

-Listen to the "Mixing Greens" article in the video on the right: it provides a lot of information about translating what you see in the landscape, structuring color and value of the painting to fit into a believable limited arrangements of hues.
+Listen to the "Mixing Greens" article in the audio video below: it provides a lot of information about translating what you see in the landscape and structuring the color and value of the painting to fit into a believable limited arrangement of hues.